-Heart failure does not mean that your heart is going to stop at any minute.
+Heart failure does not mean that your heart has stopped or is going to stop at any minute.
 It means that your heart is not functioning as well as it should.
 Heart failure can be caused by many different conditions.
 Symptoms include fluid retention, breathlessness and tiredness.
 Medication can usually ease symptoms and can often improve the outlook.

 What is heart failure?

 In a normal healthy heart, during each heartbeat a set amount of blood enters the heart and is pumped out again.
 If you have heart failure, your heart cannot cope with pumping the full amount of blood in each heartbeat.

 Heart failure is divided into types according to how suddenly it has come on.
 It is called acute heart failure if it has made you unwell quite suddenly.
 If the symptoms have been going on for some time, it is called chronic heart failure.
 As a general rule, you will often be admitted to hospital if you have acute heart failure, whereas if you have chronic heart failure you will probably have tests done as an outpatient.
 If you have chronic heart failure, it is possible to develop acute heart failure if matters suddenly become worse.

 Heart failure is also divided into types depending on how much blood the heart manages to pump out in each heartbeat.
 The term ejection fraction means the amount (percentage or fraction) of the blood in the biggest chamber of the heart (the left ventricle) that is pumped out (ejected) with each heartbeat before it fills up again for the next beat.
 It is normal for some of the blood to be left behind with each beat but usually at least half the blood is pumped out with every beat.
 If less than 40% of the blood is pumped out, this is called heart failure with reduced ejection fraction.
 If more than 40% is pumped out, it is called heart failure with preserved ejection fraction.
 Distinguishing between the two is important as it will affect the treatment which is used.